 - Water – the presence of water for extended periods of time at or near the surface in the area

 In the 1600s, over 220 million acres of wetlands are thought to have existed in the lower 48 states.
-Since then, extensive losses have occurred, with over half of these original wetlands drained, filled or converted to other uses.
+Since then, extensive losses have occurred, with over half of them being drained, filled or converted to other uses.

 The picture is similar in Pennsylvania.
 In the late 1700s, the Commonwealth had over 1 million acres of wetlands.
 Today, less than half remain.
 Most remaining wetlands in PA are located in the glaciated northwestern region of the state and the glaciated northeastern Pocono Mountains which includes Pike County.